 How many hours will you study each day?

-Here is the list of the best books to learn Italian.
-Scroll down to read more about each one.
+Below is a table with the best books to learn the Italian language.
+Scroll down to learn more about each one.

 |Best Overall Italian Book||Complete Italian All-in-One|